nestauk/svizzle/doc/dev.md

 In the `dev` branch:

 - Bump the versions: `lerna version --no-changelog --no-git-tag-version --no-push`:

-  Follow instructions to bump changed packages with a `patch`, `minor` or `major` version, accept when ready.
+   - Follow instructions to bump changed packages with a `patch`, `minor` or `major` version, accept when ready.

-  After accepting, this will:

-  - run the `prepublishOnly` script:
-    - run cleanups,
-    - re-install dependencies,
-    - run tests,
-    - make builds;
-  - bump versions (only allowed in `dev`).
+   - After accepting the final confirmation step, this will bump versions (only allowed in `dev`).

 - Create a commit on the repo.

-- if something goes wrong or we forgot something and Lerna actually committed:
+- If something goes wrong or we forgot something and Lerna actually committed:
    - discard the version commit, we have 2 ways:
       - `git revert HEAD`: creates a commit to revert the version commit created by Lerna (we will rebase anyway), or
       - `git reset --hard HEAD~1`: reset the index and the working tree to 1 commit before the commit created by Lerna;